collinholmquist/adventofcode2020/README.md

-# Advent of Code: a repo to hold this year's challenges.
+# :star: Advent of Code: a repo to hold this year's challenges.